OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_56.rst

 .. warning:: Doing ``onehost sync`` is important.
 If the monitorization drivers are not updated, the hosts will behave erratically.

+.. note:: You can skip this step if you are not using KVM hosts, or any hosts that use remove monitoring probes.

 Testing
 =======